 Are you planning a trip to New York City soon?
-I’ve been lucky enough to visit NYC many times over the last 15 years with and without my kids.
-My parents live in New York, so occasionally we make to NYC during our visits.
+I have been lucky enough to visit NYC many times over the last 20 years with and without my kids.
+My parents live in New York, so occasionally we make it over to NYC during our visits.
 By occasionally I mean that every time we step foot in the state of New York we eventually end up in NYC.

 New York City Activities

 All year long, visitors can enjoy the major landmarks and attractions here, like seeing the Statue of Liberty or visiting Times Square and Ground Zero.

 A plus on any trip to New York City is the abundance of free things to do around the area.
 For example, during the summer kids can play free games like Kubb at Bryant Park while parents enjoy a drink at the cozy park bar and During the winter season, everyone can ice skate at Bryant for free.
 Bryant Park isn’t the only fabulous park you should go to.
 New York has the most playgrounds (per square root of population), 0.6645, so you can find a playground almost anywhere you go!

 16 Free Things to do in NYC You can save a lot of money if you do one free activity a day.

 9/11 Memorial If you’ve never seen it, I really think you should.

 American Girl Doll Store – This is one of the most excessive things I’ve ever seen.

 Bryant Park – I adore this park year-round.
 We go here every single time we are in the city.